Costa Rica Car Rental: All Your Questions Answered

 – If you are staying in a resort and don’t plan on traveling to multiple spots, you are probably better off getting a private shuttle to and from the airport instead.

-– If you are trying to stick to a really tight budget and opt for the public bus instead.
+– If you are trying to stick to a tight budget and opt for the public bus instead.
 Just keep in mind that the public buses don’t go between every destination so you may end up having to switch buses several times.

-Choose a Car Company
+Choose a Rental Car Company

-Adobe is a local Costa Rican company that prides themselves on excellent customer service, full transparency on all their rates, new & well-maintained vehicles, and so much more!
+We think Adobe is the best car rental agency because they are a local Costa Rican company that offers excellent customer service, has the largest fleet of vehicles in Costa Rica, provides full transparency on all their rates, and so much more!

 This discount includes: